 Digital publishing refers to both articles and flipbooks.
 Both of these are completely valid ways for readers to consume their favorite publications, and for their part, digital publishers need to adapt and serve their audience with the format that fits.

-First up, let's look at your options for publishing digital articles (not flipbooks — we'll get to those next).
+First up, let's look at your options for publishing digital articles (not flipbooks or online books — we'll get to those next).

 1. StoryChief

 StoryChief allows content teams to create and publish interactive articles across multiple channels with one click.
 This allows businesses to generate more awareness and leads while saving up to 6 hours of time per story.
-There is editorial approval flow and SEO optimization built-in.
+There is aneditorial approval flow and SEO tools built-in.

 StoryChief acts as a layer above your existing CMS system (eg. Wordpress, Adobe AEM, Sitecore, Drupal, Webflow, ...) which keeps contributors away from the complex backend of the main website.